 At the end of every summer when I return to work as a Montessori teacher for ages 6-9 (grades 1-3), I like to recharge the setting and make changes that follow the child.
 Maria Montessori considered "the prepared environment" of the classroom to be a place of order and beauty meant to attract the child to meaningful work, settle him/herself spiritually and emotionally, and allow him/her independent access to motivate auto-education.
 In anticipation of the start of the school year, I have taken some recent photos of some aspects of the Montessori classroom that live Maria's mission beautifully.

-Life Science: That big thing on the right is the Bead Cabinet.
+Montessori elementary focuses on the 5 Great Lessons (the Coming of the Universe, Earth, Humans, Language, and Numbers), which is called the "Cosmic Curriculum".
+We will be starting with the Big Bang (as one of the explanations of the start of the Universe, as well as cultural stories from around the world), so the work on the middle shelf left is called "Stellarnucleosynthesis" which is the birth (or death) of a star -- in our case, the Sun.
+The work is a series of concentric circles (made of felt), each representing one of the elements that was created when the Universe banged into existence.
+That leads into study of the Periodic Table, atoms, planets, and eventually Earth.
+That thing on the top shelf middle is a light box, for tracing various things -- pictures of animals in books, outlines of leaves from card material, flags, etc. Life Science: That big thing on the right is the Bead Cabinet.
 It's also in age 3-6 classes, as well as age 6-9 classes like mine.
 It helps with linear counting, multiples, cubing, etc. Those are called Golden Beads, where each number is assigned a certain color, for beauty and orderly isolation of numerals.
 (That's actually near the math area, but I thought I should explain it.)
 The life science shelf contains botany, as well as protists like fungi and bacteria, and I like to have a child-size microscope on the shelf where students can use it to look at pre-made slides (like of a butterfly wing or flower pollen) or slides they make (with seaweed or laundry fuzz).
 I also have a magnifying glass and two binoculars, as well as a tree identifying book and the leaf cabinet, so we will start the year by trying to find leaves with different margins and figuring out from what trees they fell.

 Room 1: This is a view of the room from the front door.
 Parent volunteers give weekly spelling tests to students at a computer table.
 I made the reading/writing corner in the back of the room larger and kind of isolated, so it might actually be quiet for kids reading or writing book reports.
 When I took everything off the wall in June, my intention was to move everything down the wall closer to student eye level.
 It is important to see the world from the perspective of a child, so sometimes lying on my back helps me get closer to his/her point of view.
 This is the students' room, not just mine.